IDMNYU/DM-UY-4103-L-Engineering-Resilience/outputs/pump.md

 ## Soil Moisture Triggering Water Pump

+This simple circuit uses an Arduino Uno (could be any Arduino board or microcontroller), a soil moisture sensor, and three LED indicators to monitor and visualize plant health: green lights up when moisture is optimal, blue signals dry soil and activates a small DC submersible pump for watering, and red warns when the soil is too wet.

 <img src="/images/Uno_Leds_Pump_Relay_bb.png" alt="Fritzing Diagram of Arduino Uno with Soil Moisture sensor and 5V Relay board connected to Submersible DC Pump" width="450">